sam-atkins/cookiecutter-python-cli/README.md

-# Cookiecutter: Simple PyProject
+# Cookiecutter: Python CLI app

-## How to use

-- Navigate to the parent folder where you want to create the new project
+Navigate to the parent folder where you want to create the new project and run this command
-- Run this command:

 ```bash
 cookiecutter https://github.com/sam-atkins/cookiecutter-python-cli